UNIVERSITY OF NORTHERN IOWA – TRAVEL GUIDELINES

 - The round trip distance is more than 100 miles and a motor pool vehicle is requested 48 hours in advance and is not available (see Note below) or

-- Use of a motor pool vehicle is not feasible or reasonable, for example when faculty or staff members are not located in an area served by motor pool; in situations when an individual must use a substantially modified or specially equipped privately owned vehicle the Assistant Director of Business Operations should be consulted to assist in determining the appropriate reimbursement rate or
+- Use of a motor pool vehicle is not feasible or reasonable, for example when faculty, staff, or students are not located in an area served by motor pool; in situations when an individual must use a substantially modified or specially equipped privately owned vehicle the Assistant Director of Business Operations should be consulted to assist in determining the appropriate reimbursement rate or

 - Round trip travel to/from designated airports is greater than 100 miles and the lower airfare cost justifies the use of the designated airport.
 Designated airports are Waterloo, Cedar Rapids, and Des Moines.
 If a non-designated airport is selected, additional justification is needed.
 Travelers will need to provide a flight price comparison.